euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 Are used on events that track time or distance.
 This are curves in comparison to bars used in discrete distributions.

+- This distributions have infinite many consecutive outcomes.
+- Sample space is infinite.
+- Frequency for each distinct value cannot be recorded.
+Therefore, is usually represented with a graph; probability distribution function .

-- **Normal distribution**.
+#### **Normal distribution**

 Often observed in most natural events.
 Extreme values in a distribution curve are called **Outliers** and don't feature frequently in this distributions.
 	- **Student's-T distribution**.
 When there is limited data to an event, this type of distribution can be used as it is a small sample approximation of a normal distribution.
 It accommodates extremes values significantly better.

 ![Student's-T distribution](https://raw.githubusercontent.com/euphonie/study-notes/master/Computer%20Science/Theory/Statistics/studentst.png)